-Core Web Vitals – What Are They And How They Affect Your SERP
+Core Web Vitals – What Are They And How They Affect Your Website’s SERP

-Google has announced that core web vitals will henceforth be included in their search ranking, starting from May 2021.
+Google announced their User Experience algorithm update in May of 2021 stating that core web vitals would play a role in determining search ranking.
 This update combines the existing UX-related signals such as mobile-friendliness, safe-browsing, HTTPS-security and intrusive interstitial guidelines to become a key ranking signal on Google.

 In this post, you will learn what core web vitals are and how they impact your ranking in search results.
 We also uncover important tips about how you can optimize your website to meet Google’s criteria for higher ranking and increased visibility.

 Core web vitals are a combination of several metrics designed to measure how users perceive the experience of interacting with a web page.
 In this update, Google wants to ensure that only sites that provide simple and seamless experience show up on the top of search engine result pages (SERPs) for specific search terms or keywords.

 Core web vitals are a subset of Google’s overall evaluation of Page Experience, a longstanding ranking signal.
 The metrics that define Core Web Vitals will change over time along with changes in a user’s expectation of web pages.
 The current set of metrics focus on three important aspects of the user experience, including load speed, interactivity and visual stability.

 Here are the three Core Web Vitals and their meanings:

 - Largest Contentful Paint (LCP): This metric refers to how long it takes the main content on a webpage to load.
 Google recommends that the LCP should occur within 2.5 seconds or faster from when the page first starts loading.

 - First Input Delay (FID): This refers to the time it takes for a web page to become interactive.
 To provide a good user experience, your web page is expected to have a FID of less than 100 milliseconds.